-We highly encourage you to consider studying abroad for a portion of your undergraduate studies.
-Study abroad offers rewarding cultural and educational experiences while enhancing your understanding of global contexts for economics.
-There are many programs and universities that are already approved by the University of Minnesota for study abroad.
+We encourage you to consider studying abroad for a portion of your undergraduate studies.
+Learning abroad offers rewarding cultural and educational experiences while enhancing your understanding of global contexts for economics.
+There are many programs and universities that are already approved by the University of Minnesota for learning abroad.

 4-100A Hanson Hall

 Take the first step toward studying abroad and schedule an advising appointment with the Learning Abroad Center.
 You can also meet with our study abroad advisor, Madhu Bhat.
 She can help you identify courses and programs while guiding you through the study abroad process.
 Economics majors are allowed to count up to two economics courses from from other institutions.